shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ### Setup Git for an existing application

 If you used the above Quick start guide, you have a plain vanilla installation, Git is already setup and you can safely skip this topic.
 If you haven't and you have a local Laravel already running, follow steps 3 to 6 from above, to initialize a local Git repo and add your fortrabbit remote or have a look at our general [getting started with Git guide](/git).
+When moving from another host to fortrabbit, please also read our [migration guide](/migrating) as well.

 ### MySQL configuration